 Managing long-distance relationships can be hard whether personal or professional.
 Luckily tech has swooped in and saved the day (woo tech!).
 With modern day meeting solutions such as video conferencing, you can have a chat with your clients wherever they may be.
 We’ve said it before, and you bet we’ll say it again!
 Video meetings are the closest you can get to being face-to-face without being face-to-face.
 Nevertheless, there is still a certain decorum that comes with video meetings just like a real-world meeting.
 You’re in for a treat with our top tips on how to best manage long-distance client relationships with video calling.

 A sure-fire way to damage client relations is by wasting their time.
 Recent (slightly worrying) statistics showed that 37% of meetings are considered by employees to be unproductive, 91% of employees have daydreamed during a meeting (easily done, tbf) and 47% complained that meetings are the number one timewaster at the workplace.
 Where are we going with this you may be thinking?
-Well, we are stating this as proof that you want to make your meetings as engaging and productive as possible by adding video.
+How can you make your meetings more productive?
+Well, with video of course.

 Just because we say video improves productivity doesn’t make it so, so here’s some proof.
 Our 2019 survey looking at UK and US attitudes surrounding video meetings found that 50% of UK and 55% of US respondents said that using webcams increases engagement.
 Our 2019 flexible working survey found further proof bigging up video.
 64% of respondents believed video allowed them to stay more focused in online meetings.
 Remember, it’s harder to hide on video, people can literally see that you’re multitasking because they are watching you hammer at your keyboard.
 When you’re on video you are much more likely to give your full attention and spend less time playing catch up.

-Video makes distance less of a factor – very important with the rise of remote and flexible working.
+Video calls makes distance less of a factor – very important with the rise of remote and flexible working.
 Back to our 2019 flexible working survey.
 81% of people believe flexible working would make a job more attractive to them and 79% of people believe flexible working would make them more productive.
 Adopting video conferencing is an easy way to show that you believe in the benefits of flexible working.
+(How do I set up video conferencing at home? you may ask.
+Well, luckily for you we have a quick and simple guide to video conferencing.)
 Your clients don’t have to trek into your office for that all-important meeting and you can check in more frequently, so everyone is up to date with the latest shenanigans (win, win).

 Every client is unique, and some might insist on face-to-face meetings.
 Or you may have clients on the other side of the world, where face-to-face simply isn’t viable.
-Either way, by adopting video conferencing, you are one step closer to being prepared to meet all your client’s needs, giving them the freedom to interact with you how they best see fit.
+Either way, by adopting a video conferencing solution, you are one step closer to being prepared to meet all your client’s needs, giving them the freedom to interact with you how they best see fit.